Apishrana/DevBoard/README.md

 ## Features

-- ATmega328-P Microcontroller
+- ATmega328-P as Microcontroller
 - USB-C Support
-- CH340G USB-to-UART Serial Interface
+- CH340G for USB-to-Serial
-- Arduino-Style GPIO Breakout
-- Digital Pins `0-13`
+- Digital Pin `0-13`
-- Analog Pins `A0-A5`
+- Analog Pin `A0-A5`
-- 5 V Regulation with L7805
+- 5 V VIN Regulation with L7805
-- Reset Button with Auto-Reset Support
+- Reset Button
-- Custom PCB Design in KiCad

 ---